twidt/twidt.github.io/README.md

       -add social media info(??)
       -create specialized phone line //look at unique contact pages

-Step 5. create work bot
+Step 5.
+Add bots or games to a seperate example of portfolio strength